 In 2011, Microsoft launched Office 365, a collection of apps bundled under one subscription, and accessible across desktop and handheld devices.
 Since then, the technology giant has consistently added tools and new features to enhance it.
 Microsoft’s remote work offerings began in earnest with the launch of SharePoint 2001, a collaboration tool for communication amongst teams and centralized content storage.
-In April 2020, the company changed the product name from Office 365 to Microsoft 365.
-Microsoft 365 uses a subscription model that charges between USD 5-USD 20 per month.
+Office 365 was rebranded as Microsoft 365 in April 2020 and it uses a subscription model.
 It also added a new project management app, Lists, to its enterprise software suite in May 2020 followed by the launch of its productivity tracking tools named Power BI Goals in May 2021, Microsoft announced the tool is built on Microsoft’s data visualization platform, Power BI, allowing users to assign and track tasks to manage productivity.

 Word Online was launched in 2010—a rival to Google Docs.
 Users could create, share and collaborate using office package tools such as Word, Excel, and PowerPoint.
 In 2011, the company launched Lync, an instant messaging, audio, and video conferencing tool which was combined with Skype for Business after Microsoft’s acquisition of Skype for USD 8.5 billion that same year.
 Moreover, Microsoft-owned LinkedIn reportedly invested around USD 50 million in virtual events startup Hopin’s oversubscribed secondary Series C round in June 2021.
 The two companies are expected to collaborate to allow users to extend their live events reach to LinkedIn.

-Both tools would take a back seat to Microsoft Teams when it was launched in 2017, however.
-Now the primary communication tool for Microsoft 365, it provides threaded chats, voice and video conferencing, and file sharing, with Word, Excel, PowerPoint, and SharePoint all built in.
+Microsoft Teams, launched in 2017, became the primary communication tool for Microsoft 365.
+It provides threaded chats, voice and video conferencing, and file sharing, with Word, Excel, PowerPoint, and SharePoint all built in.
 Microsoft Teams is considered a strong rival to Slack.
 Teams is included in a Microsoft 365 subscription and was later announced to be directly integrated to its operating system Windows in June 2021.
-It is especially well positioned given the large built-in customer base of Microsoft 365 enterprise users and the availability of Microsoft Teams at no additional cost.
+As a result, Slack filed an antitrust claim against Microsoft citing unfair use of Microsoft’s market power to drive adoption of Teams, in July 2021.
 Teams reported 75 million daily active users (DAUs) in 2019, well ahead of Slack's last reported 12 million.
-As of July 2021, Teams had 250 million monthly active users.
-As a result, Microsoft faces an antitrust claim filed by Slack citing unfair use of Microsoft’s market power to drive adoption of Teams.
+As of December 2021, Teams had 270 million monthly active users, up from 250 million in July 2021.